Find a provider by last name

 Steven G. Shimotakahara, MD — Otolaryngology

 Dr. Shimotakahara is a Board certified Ear Nose Throat Head and Neck Surgeon and he is Chairman of the Board of North Bend Medical Centers.
 He has been at NBMC since 1993 when he came from Johns Hopkins University Hospital where he was on faculty in the Department of Otolaryngology.
 He completed his medical school at McGill University in Montreal in 1978.
 He spent five years in family practice in rural Nova Scotia followed by specialty training in ENT in London, Ontario.
 His fellowship training focused upon Head and Neck Surgical Oncology at the University of Washington, Seattle.
 Dr. Shimotakahara’s clinical skills include all aspects of ENT practice including the surgical treatment of sinuses, nasal airway, skin cancers, thyroid disorders, ear diseases, cancers of the throat and larynx and pediatric problems.
 His special expertise lies in endoscopic sinus surgery and thyroid tumors.
-For the last 12 years he and his wife have run a monthly free ENT clinic for the uninsured.

 Dr. Smith is originally from Kentucky but has traveled widely.
 She graduated from University of Tennessee, Knoxville, magna cum laude in 1980, and received her Medical Degree at Emory University School of Medicine, Atlanta, in 1985.
 She then completed a General Surgery Residency at Mercer University and practiced Surgery in the USAF from 1990 to 1994, serving overseas in Desert Shield and Desert Storm.
 After leaving the Air Force, she participated in medical missions in Tanzania East Africa for ten years.
 During that time she obtained a Diploma of Tropical Medicine and Hygiene from the University of Liverpool, UK.
 On her return to the US she pursued her foundational interest in family and preventive medicine by completing a residency in Family Medicine through the University of Tennessee, Memphis/St Francis Hospital program.
 She then became Board Certified in Family Medicine in 2008.
 Dr. Smith specializes in providing primary and preventive care to entire families from birth to hospice care.
 She also has special interest and expertise in Travel and Tropical Medicine as a member of the American Society of Tropical Medicine and Hygiene.
 She and her staff are dedicated patient advocates and have a strong commitment to providing excellence in health care to all people enrolled in her practice.